spawnmarvel/learning-docker/prod-ish-2/zabbix/README.md

 ## docker compose

-Create a folder for your Zabbix stack and set up these two files:
+Create a folder for your Zabbix stack and set up the files:

 zabbix-stack/
 * .env
 * compose.yaml

+Create the ssl certificate before you run the compose

 Versions